rv2442/rv2442/README.md

 - 👋 Hi, I’m Rahul Vijan an Under-Grad in Electronics and Telecommunications at Xavier Institute of Engineering.
-- 👀 I’m interested in Architecting, Developing, Integrating technologies in the following domains:
+- 👀 I’m interested in Architecting, Developing and, Integrating technologies in the following domains:
 >1.
 Cloud Computing
 >2.
 IoT / Embedded Systems
 >3.
 ML / DL